HomeSite Map

 George Harrison takes the lead in this eight-measure solo, which primarily follows the chord pattern of the verse except that it dives right back into the home key four measures earlier.
 This solo ends with Ringo blurting out the title of their recently recorded song "I Feel Fine," which was to be their next single.
 This moves into what is actually another chorus but without any vocals, the highlight being the rockabilly guitar rhythm of George Harrison and Ringo's ad lib vocal accents "mmm-mm" and a practice of his later heard "I said."

 After a third structurally identical verse and chorus, Ringo introduces another solo with the phrase "ah, rock on, George, for Ringo one time."
-Strangely enough, as this moves into a final chorus, an awkwardness appears as it did in the Perkins original version.
+Strangely enough, as this moves into a final chorus, an awkwardness appears as it did in the Carl Perkins original version.
 While Carl Perkins ends up inadvertently adding a couple beats to a measure, Ringo almost missed coming in where he should have, resulting in a rushed sounding "well, honey don't," as if someone nodded to him that he missed his cue.

 This final chorus also acts as a conclusion to the song, as a final guitar flourish from Harrison puts the song to a halt on the final beat of the final measure.